In Excel, you can divide within a cell, cell by cell, columns of cells, range of cells by a constant number, and divide using QUOTIENT function.

 Dividing Cells in Excel

-To divide two cells in Excel, you type the equals sign (=) in a cell, then type cell references separated by the division symbol.
+To divide two cells in Excel, enter the equals sign (=) in a cell, followed by two cell references with the division symbol in between.
 For example, to divide the cell value A1 by B1, type ‘=A1/B1’ in cell C1.

 Dividing Columns of Cells in Excel

-To divide two columns in Excel, you can use the same formula.
-After you, typed the formula in the first cell (C1 in the following example), click on the small green square in the lower-right corner of cell C1 and drag it down to cell C5.
+To divide two columns of numbers in Excel, you can use the same formula.
+After you, typed the formula in the first cell (C1 in our case), click on the small green square in the lower-right corner of cell C1 and drag it down to cell C5.

 Now, the formula is copied from C1 to C5 of column C. And column A is divided by column B, and the answers were populated in column C.